jobe-m/ownkeepass/README.md

 protect sensible data like passwords for web pages, credit card numbers, PINs, TANs and other bits of information which should be kept secret.
 All that information is saved in a database file which is encrypted and stored locally on your phone.
-To open the database you need to know the master password of the database.
-The used database format is compatible to Keepass version 1.
-That means you can use [Keepass classic 1.27+] [2] or [KeepassX 0.4.3] [3] on your desktop system to decrypt and open that database file, too.
+To open the database you need to know the master password of the database. ownKeepass can use Keepass version 1 and 2 databases.
+That means you can use [Keepass] [2] or [KeepassX] [3] on your desktop system to decrypt and open that database file, too.

-Please note that currently ownKeepass cannot load or save Keepass version 2 databases.
+Please note that while ownKeepass can read and write to Keepass 1 databases it can currently only read from Keepass version 2 databases.
+It cannot yet change and save Keepass 2 databases.
 This is planned for a future release of ownKeepass.

 Why?
 ----